 Stephen Cope describes an important goal of yoga in his book.
 "Yogis studied the structure of ordinary human unhappiness and found that the sources of everyday suffering could be entirely extinguished, leading to a kind of freedom we ordinarily think impossible,” he says.

-Yoga Wisdom is The Truth That Sets Us Free
+The Truth That Sets Us Free

 For yogis, liberation is “freedom from all the sources of conditioning that bind us to small ways of thinking and being,” Yogacharya explains.
 “Liberation means being entirely awake and fully alive."